git-moss/DrivenByMoss-Documentation/Mackie/Mackie-MCU.md

 ### Common functions in all modes

-  * New: Pressing a knob can now be combined with modifier keys: SHIFT - set parameter to center value, CONTROL - set parameter to minimum, ALT - set parameter to maximum.
+* Pressing a knob can be combined with modifier keys: SHIFT - set parameter to center value, CONTROL - set parameter to minimum, ALT - set parameter to maximum.
 * **Record-arm buttons** (MCU ARM1-8) - Press to arm the specific track for recording.
 * **Shift+Record-arm buttons** - Toggles rec arm state on all tracks (of the active bank page in Bitwig).
 * **Mute buttons** (MCU MUTE1-8) - Un-/mute the specific track / layer